Cultural

 Te Ao Māori, Matauranga Māori, Te Reo Māori

 Wherever possible our classes integrate Te Ao Māori, matauranga Māori and te reo Māori.
 As a whole school we are on are journey in developing our reo (language) and understandings and we seek to continue growing in this area.
 Tamariki are given the opportunity to speak reo, learn purakau, tikanga, karakia, waiata etc. and to learn from one another through the development of tuakana / teina relationships across the school.
-Many of our kaiako team and kaimahi team are learning Te reo Māori are active participants in ako (reciprocally learning from those around them).
+Many of our kaiako team and kaimahi team are learning Te reo Māori and are active participants in ako (reciprocally learning from those around them).
 Our desire is for our Māori students to succeed as Māori in our kura.
+Our GSNS Hautū plan has been developed to enable this.

 This is the name we give to informally welcome new children, parents, whānau, trainee teachers and Kaiako (teachers) and Kaimahi (support staff) when they are joining our school 'family'.
-We hold a mihi whakatau at the beginning of each new term and welcome people by performing our haka, singing waiata and introducing each other.
-It's a lovely way to be welcomed in our school and afterwards we celebrate by sharing some kai together.
+We hold a powhiri or mihi whakatau at the end of each term and welcome people by performing our haka, singing waiata and introducing each other.
+It's a lovely way to be welcomed in our school and afterwards we celebrate by sharing some kai together and older children (i.e. not new entrants) will have the chance to meet their new teacher/class.

 Kapa Haka

-This year we are making kapa haka available to all children.
+Kapa haka is available to all children.
 Practice times etc. will be placed in our daily school notices.

 Pasifika Performance Group